mongodb/genny/README.md

     Note that the `--linux-distro` argument is not needed on macOS.

+    You can also specify `--build-system make` if you prefer to build using `make` rather than `ninja`.
+Building using `make` may make some IDEs happier.

 ### IDEs and Whatnot

 We follow CMake and C++17 best-practices so anything that doesn't work